OASIS Support in Xic

 OASIS is one of the supported archive formats, along with GDSII, CIF, and CGX.
 CGX (Computer Grapnics eXchange) format is another "improved" GDSII developed and placed in the public domain by Whiteley Research.
 The archive formats have the following capabilities in Xic:

-• Files can be read directly into Xic, either using the Edit command, or with similar buttons and functions in Xic.
+• Files can be read directly into Xic, either using the Open command, or with similar buttons and functions in Xic.

 • Files can be converted directly to another (or the same) archive format, or to Xic native symbol files, from the Convert function in the Convert Menu.
 While converting, scaling, windowing (clipped or not) and flattening can be employed.
 There is also provision for selecting the layers to convert.